 Drive Your Vehicle Until it is Ready for the Junk Yard

 We never had new cars growing up.
 My dad’s philosophy was to drive a car until you have to pay someone to take it out of your driveway.
 That meant we would have the same car for years.
 But it was years of not having a payment.
 Yes, there were repairs (although my dad always found inexpensive mechanics) but they were less than payments.
 By the time our cars were ready to be towed out of the driveway (and yes, this did happen) my parents had saved enough money to replace our vehicle for cash.

-We bought a two year old minivan in 2000.
-We took out a loan (we didn’t know any better then) and paid it off in 3 years.
-We continued to drive this car for 6 more years.
+In 2000, we bought a two year old minivan.
+We took out a loan and paid it off in 3 years.
+Then we continued to drive this car for 6 more years.
 During those six years we were able to save our $250 car payment.
 When we finally sold the van (for about $1000) we had saved around $18,000 for a vehicle.
 Do you know that you can buy a really nice used car for $18,000?
 I know this because I am driving it right now.
-While our minivan wasn’t the prettiest thing to look at we kept driving it because it worked, and it was paid for, and we were looking towards the future.
+While our minivan wasn’t the prettiest thing to look at we kept driving it because it worked, and it was paid for, and we were savings towards the future.